jeremeriluoto/fandom-wiki-copy-bot/README.md

 username: "Mr.YourName@CopyBot"
 password: "bot-password"

-NOTE: nEVER SHARE THE PASSWORD AND BOT NAME TO ANYONE YOU DO NOT TRUST
+NOTE: NEVER SHARE THE PASSWORD AND BOT NAME TO ANYONE YOU DO NOT TRUST

 ---